 Skating at Colonel Samuel Smith Park

 This figure 8-shaped skating trail is a West End favourite.
 Colonel Samuel Smith Park Skating Trail is not as big as its reputation might suggest, but skating amongst the trees near the lake makes you feel like you’ve left the city.
 It’s quite popular with families, so expect many little people to swerve around.
 (And lots of hot dads, just saying.)
-Best accessed with a car although the Queen streetcar will get you there eventually.
+From downtown, best accessed with a car although the Queen 501 streetcar will get you there eventually.

 Skating at The Bentway

 My go-to skating spot for the past few years is under a highway.
-The Bentway Skate Trail is a fantastic use of an otherwise empty urban space near Fort York, with a figure-8 style loop with straightaways that are long enough to get some speed going when it’s not busy.
-This year, that will be all the time, as their new policies limit skaters to 25 people at once.
-Six 1-hour timed slots are available per day but must be reserved in advance.
-Beware they fill up immediately, so get your Radiohead-first-day-concert-ticket sales hands ready.
-Unlike the city rinks, you can reserve for you plus one other person.
+The Bentway Skate Trail is a fantastic use of an otherwise empty urban space near Fort York, with a 220-metre figure-8 style loop with straightaways that are long enough to get some speed going when it’s not too busy.
+They have a shorter operating season than the city rinks so get in there while you can!

 Skating on Grenadier Pond in High Park